History of Casablanca: Early modern period

 During the 14th century, under the Zenata Merinid Dynasty, the town rose in importance as a port and in the early 15th century, became independent once again.
 It emerged as a safe harbor for Barbary pirates.
 In 1468, the city was captured and destroyed by the Kingdom of Portugal and the Algarves under Rei Afonso V the African.
 The Portuguese used the ruins to build a military fortress in 1515.
 The village that grew up around it was called "Casa Branca", meaning "White House" in Portuguese.

 After the death of Rei Sebastian in the decisive Portuguese defeat at the hands of the Saadi Empire in the Battle of Alcácer Quibir and the ensuing crisis of succession, Portugal and with it Casablanca became part of the Iberian Union from 1580 to 1640.
 With the secession of Portugal in 1640, Casablanca again became a Portuguese outpost until 1755 AD, when it was destroyed by an earthquake and the Portuguese abandoned it.

 Artifacts in the Jewish Museum of Casablanca.

-The town and the medina of Casablanca as it is today was founded in 1770 AD by Sultan Muhammad III ben Abdallah (1756–1790), the grandson of Moulay Ismail.
+The Medina of Casablanca as was founded in 1770 AD by Sultan Muhammad III ben Abdallah (1756–1790), the grandson of Ismail Ibn Sharif.
 Built with the aid of Spaniards, the town was called Casa Blanca (white house in Spanish) translated Dar el Beida in Arabic.

 19th century

-Plan of Casablanca in 1907, the year the French bombed the city, prepared by the French doctor Frédéric Weisgerber and published in the 10 August 1907 issue of L'Illustration.
+Plan of Casablanca in 1907, the year the French bombed the city, prepared by the French doctor Frédéric Weisgerber and published in L'Illustration, 10 August 1907.

 The first German consulate in Morocco was in Casablanca.

 In the 19th century Casablanca became a major supplier of wool to the booming textile industry in Britain and shipping traffic increased (the British, in return, began importing Morocco's now famous national drink, gunpowder tea).
 By the 1860s, there were around 5,000 residents, and the population grew to around 10,000 by the late 1880s.
 Casablanca grew due to the protégé system, through which Moroccans protected by European powers became independent of the Makhzen.
 Casablanca was also one of the main Atlantic ports to receive Jewish migrants from the Moroccan hinterlands following the mission of Moses Montefiore to Morocco in 1864.